RaannaKasturi/WebsiteMonitor/README.md

     - [ ] Screenshot URL
 - [ ] Integrate cronJob
   - [ ] Check all domain after 30 minutes
-  - [ ] if domain is inactive/down for more then 10 times check at 1 hour intervals
+  - [ ] if domain is inactive/down for more then 10 times check at 1 hour intervals => check at 3 hours interval
-  - [ ] if domain is inactive/down for more than 25 times check at 3 hours intervals
+  - [ ] if domain is inactive/down for more than 25 times check at 3 hours intervals => check at 6 hours interval
-  - [ ] if domain is inactive/down for more than 50 times check at 6 hours intervals
+  - [ ] if domain is inactive/down for more than 50 times check at 6 hours intervals => check at 12 hours interval
-  - [ ] if domain is inactive/down for more than 75 times check at 12 hours intervals
+  - [ ] if domain is inactive/down for more than 75 times check at 12 hours intervals => check at 24 hours interval
-  - [ ] if domain is inactive/down for more than 100 times check at 24 hours intervals
+  - [ ] if domain is inactive/down for more than 100 times check at 24 hours intervals => delete the domain
 - [ ] Shift from Gradio UI to any other, preferably Django or ReactJS<br>
       ...Still Thinking.
 If you have any Ideas💡, ping me!